CAR ACCIDENT IN MN CAN’T SUE INSURANCE COMPANY MUST SUE OTHER DRIVER – MN ATTORNEY

 Car accident lawyers in Minnesota are often asked how to sue the auto insurance company of the other driver.
 Unfortunately, in MN after a crash you can’t sue the other driver’s insurance company.
 Technically, you must sue the other driver, even though the insurance company is ultimately responsible for payment.

-What is the reason for this is that is the law in MN.
-However, a more complete answer includes the reason behind the law: The insurance company of the driver at fault did not cause the car accident.
+What is the reason for this?
+It is just the law in MN.
+However, a more complete answer includes the reason behind the law: The insurance company of the driver did not cause the car accident.
 When an automobile crash occurs, the person who caused it is responsible, not their insurance company.
-Therefore, it is the person responsible who must actually be sued even though the insurance company actually pays.
+Therefore, it is the person responsible who must technically be sued even though the insurance company actually pays.

-The insurance policy for a driver who caused the crash is a contract between the driver and the insurance company.
-The insurance company has agreed to cover the driver for his negligence in causing a car accident, but has not agreed to do anything directly for the people the driver injured in the car accident.
-Therefore, our car accident lawyers in MN always explain to clients that it is the other driver who has to be sued, but the insurance company will pay any settlement or judgment.
+The insurance policy for a driver who caused the crash is a contract.
+The insurance company has agreed to cover the driver for his negligence in causing a car accident.
+However, the insurance company does not have a direct obligation to the people injured in the car accident.
+Therefore, our car accident lawyers in MN always explain to clients that it is the other driver who has to be sued, but the auto insurance company will pay any settlement or judgment.

-Insurance issues after a car accident injury in MN can be complicated, but you can call us and speak with a lawyer for a free consultation.
+Insurance issues after a car accident injury in MN can be complicated.
+However, you can call us and speak with a lawyer for a free consultation.
 Pam Rochlin and David Rochlin are car accident attorneys with more than 25 years’ experience representing hundreds of people in auto and motorcycle cases.
 Our primary focus is on getting you and your family fair and full compensation if you have been injured in an auto accident.
 We have offices in Edina, Woodbury MN, Minneapolis, and St. Louis Park where you can meet with a top car accident attorney to discuss your case.